-RESULTS OF THE MAIRE FOUNDATION STUDY AT COP29 IN BAKU: PEOPLE IN AZERBAIJAN AND KAZAKHSTAN AWARE OF THE URGENCY OF THE ENERGY TRANSITION

-.
-Energy transition training and professional development are crucial issues in both Kazakhstan and Azerbaijan for over 80% of those interviewed, more than in India (71%), USA and Saudi Arabia (75%)

-.
-The study covers 12 countries in 4 continents for a total of over 2,000 interviews carried out by IPSOS, an international market research company
+Results Of The Maire Foundation Study At COP29 In Baku: People In Azerbaijan And Kazakhstan Aware Of The Urgency Of The Energy Transition

+data-text="Results Of the Maire Foundation Study at COP29 In Baku: People in Azerbaijan and Kazakhstan Aware of The Urgency of The energy Transition" data-link=" Of the Maire Foundation Study at COP29 In Baku: People in Azerbaijan and Kazakhstan Aware of The Urgency of The Energy Transition" class="whatsapp">Shar

-Milan/Baku, 20 November 2024 – Awareness of the importance of the energy transition and the benefits that it can bring to the environment, the economy and society, is growing, including in countries with fossil-based economies such as Azerbaijan and Kazakhstan.
-This is what clearly emerges from a study by the Fondazione MAIRE – ETS , the foundation of Italy-based technology and engineering group MAIRE, carried out in cooperation with IPSOS, a renown international market research company.
-The study,“Climate goals: winning the challenge of climate goals through the creation of skills and competences worldwide.
-Addendum 1: focus Azerbaijan – Kazakhstan”, was launched during COP29 in Baku.
+MILAN/BAKU - Newsaktuell - 20 November 2024 Awareness of the importance of the energy transition and the benefits that it can bring to the environment, the Economy and society, is growing, including in countries with fossil-based economies such as Azerbaijan and Kazakhstan.
+This is what clearly emerges from a study by the Fondazione MAIRE ETS , the foundation of Italy-based technology and engineering group MAIRE, carried out in cooperation with IPSOS, a renown international market research company.
+The study, 'Climate goals: winning the challenge of climate goals through the creation of skills and competences worldwide.
+Addendum 1: focus Azerbaijan Kazakhstan ', was launched during COP29 in Baku.

 The 2024 edition adds two more countries, Azerbaijan and Kazakhstan, bringing the total panel to 12 (Italy, UK, US, Turkey, KSA, UAE, Algeria, Chile, China, India, Azerbaijan, Kazakhstan), with 2,000 interviews of a highly educated sample of the population, in addition to opinion leaders.